jmhutchison/QGIS-Training-Manual/map_composer/map_composer.rst

 .. image:: ../_static/map_composer/027.png
    :align: center

-* Rename the layers to :kbd:`Roads and Streets`, :kbd:`Surface Water`, :kbd:`Urban Areas`, and :kbd:`Farms`.
+* Rename the layers to :kbd:`Roads and Streets`, :kbd:`Water ways`, and :kbd:`Land cover`.
 * Click the down arrow next to any item with multiple classes to rename the classes (using the same method as above).

-In the example, the :guilabel:`Farms` layer's areas were computed in units that aren't easy to convert to land area directly.
-If your farms are classified by area or some other criteria, you should rename those classes to something that would make sense to the map reader.
-In the example, we renamed the smallest class :kbd:`small area` and the largest one :kbd:`large area`, with the one in the middle :kbd:`moderate area` and the rest blanked out.
+* Remove any layers not necessary (for example, areas of land cover that are not displayed on the map).

-This is the result:
+This is the result in the example.
+We have moved the legend to the side of the map and realigned the title with the map:

 .. image:: ../_static/map_composer/028.png
    :align: center